oduerr/grader/README.md

 - **First column**: Must be named `mtknr` (student ID)
 - **Following columns**: Task scores (numeric values)
 - **Header row**: Required with column names
+- If you want to include the total points achiviable in a task use the fake student ID  `0`.

 ## 🎯 Grading Formula

-The application uses the HTWG grading formula

-Final grades are mapped to discrete values: 1.0, 1.3, 1.7, 2.0, 2.3, 2.7, 3.0, 3.3, 3.7, 4.0, 5.0
+The HTWG grading formula maps continuous scores to grades using linear interpolation.
+Two fixed points define the scale: the score for grade 1.0 (P1) and the score for grade 4.0 (P4).
+Final grades are rounded to the nearest discrete value: 1.0, 1.3, 1.7, 2.0, 2.3, 2.7, 3.0, 3.3, 3.7, 4.0, or 5.0.
+Rounding is in favor of students, e.g., a 1.15 rounds to 1.0 instead of 1.3.
-You pass if the final grade is less than or equal to 4.15.

 ## 🛠 Technical Details

+- **Developed with AI Assistance** This was an exercise in agent-based programming.
+The key was to use the [requirements file](requirements.md) to instruct the agent what to do.
+The programming was done using VS Code and Claude Sonnet 4.0.
+The requirements file was generated itself with the help of OpenAI's ChatGPT after a discussion with the agent about the requirements.
+See the [development documentation](development/README.md) for more details.
-- **Single File Application**: No installation required, works offline
+- **Single File Application**: No installation required, works offline.
+You can run it directly from the `index.html` file or use the GitHub Pages link above.
-- **Modern Web Technologies**: HTML5, CSS3, ES6 JavaScript
+- **Browser-Based**: Runs entirely in modern web browsers w/o server communication, no data sent to any server.
 - **External Libraries**:
   - [SheetJS](https://sheetjs.com/) for Excel file processing
   - [Chart.js](https://www.chartjs.org/) for interactive visualizations
-- **No Server Required**: Runs entirely in the browser

 ## 🤝 Contributing

 This is an educational project for HTWG.
 Feel free to fork and adapt for your needs and give feedback.

 ## 📄 License

-Educational use only.
 Use at your own risk.
 No warranties provided.